Social Studies

 • Honors U.S. Government and Politics

-Honors U.S. Government and Politics is for students who want to make sense of how the American political system really works.
-Students examine democratic theory and the various institutions and processes of American government.
-This class is for students who want to push their critical thinking, collaboration, and problem-solving skills.
-It is at the pace of, and has the demands of, a rigorous honors level course.
-Nightly reading assignments are required, as is a summer assignment.
-Assessments include formal and informal discussions, position papers, research, and action projects..
-PREREQUISITES: It is recommended that students have a grade of B+ or better in the preceding CP Humanities course/CP World and U.S. History course, or a B- in AP History.
+May be taken as an elective or in place of CP SS 2 This course fulfills the integrative, immersive learning experience graduation requirement when paired with the Close-Up Trip to Washington, DC or CP Climate, Leadership, and Change.
+Honors U.S. Government and Politics is for students who want to make sense of how the U.S. political system really works.
+Students examine democratic theory and the various institutions and processes of the U.S. government.
+They push their critical thinking, collaboration, and problem-solving skills.
+The class is at the pace of, and has the demands of, a rigorous honors level course.
+Nightly reading assignments are required.
+Assessments include formal and informal discussions, position papers, research, and action projects.
+In election years students work to gain an understanding of the current election cycle and engage in election-related civic participation.
+PREREQUISITES: It is recommended that students have a grade of B+ or better in the preceding CP Humanities course/CP SS course, or a B- in AP History.
 Students who are interested but do not meet the grade recommendation must have department chair approval.

 • Honors World Music: A Multicultural Exploration